 Construct TracerProvider and Configure SDK

-Using TracerProvider you can access Tracer, which is used to create spans.
+Using TracerProvider you can access Tracer, a key component in Java performance monitoring, that is used to create spans and track performance metrics.

 //Create SdkTracerProvider